 - How Social Media Marketing Can Grow Your Business

 - Tips For Creating A Successful Social Media Marketing Strategy

 - How Not to Deal with Negative Social Media Reviews

 What is Social Media Marketing?

-Social media marketing is the process of creating, publishing and promoting content (links, video, text, images or audio) across social media platforms such as Facebook, Instagram, SnapChat and YouTube to drive the desired outcome (traffic, engagement, awareness).
+Social media marketing is the process of creating, publishing, and promoting content (links, video, text, images or audio) across social media platforms such as Facebook, Instagram, Snapchat, and YouTube, to drive the desired outcome (traffic, engagement, or awareness).